-Jan-Eric is active in Life Sciences and Private Equity.
-Below is a description of his past and present business activities and his engagement in charities.
+Jan-Eric has been active in Life Sciences and Private Equity.
+Below is a description of his business activities and his engagement in charities.

 He was head of the management consultancy division of Statskonsult AB (1971 – 75), executive vice President of AB Atomenergi (a nuclear energy research and consultancy company) (1975 – 78), President of Masonite AB (forestry and building materials) (1978 – 82), director and executive chairman of Skrinet AB (public investment company; Stockholm Stock Exchange) (1979-83), director of Independent Leasing AB (public leasing company, Stockholm Stock Exchange) (1979 – 82), director and chairman of Munksjö AB (public pulp and paper company; Stockholm Stock Exchange) (1980 – 85), director of Indigo AB (public aviation leasing company; NASDAQ) (1996 – 99), chairman of Hemocue AB (private management buy-out, medical diagnostic company) (1988 – 1994), chairman of Jomed (public, Swiss Stock Exchange) (1998- 2003), director of Vasogen Inc. (public Canadian company) a life science company developing immune modulation therapies and a director of Volito AB (private Swedish investment group).